MiaLWGH/WiSTraining/README.md

 2. Connect to your Windows instance:

    Note:
    - Please finish all steps in "Prerequisites".
-For macOS, you can find "Windows App" instead of RDP client in ACME.
+For macOS, you can find "Microsoft Windows App" instead of RDP client in ACME.
    - Follow the steps in "Retrieve the administrator password".
    - Follow the steps in "Connect to your Windows instance".\
        **Mac user only:**